BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Windows/install.md

 - Complete identity binding through node manager

-1. Log in to the BFChain mobile app
+1. Log in to the BFMeta mobile app
 2. Enter the node manager
 3. Enter the node IP
 4. Enter the node password